mattvinks/spark-labs/graphx/shortest-path/README.md

 You will be copying and pasting this file into Spark Scala shell

-### Set the goal vertix in such a way that the code will through  an error.
+### Set the goal vertex in such a way that the code will through  an error.
 Explain why this happens

 ### Run the code on a larger graph of your choice